 2. What is your budget?

 Bikes are an expensive investment, so figuring out your budget is essential.
-If you’re looking to spend around $80 – $300, you can get some basic metal frames.
+If you’re looking for bikes made in usa, spending around $80 – $300 can get you some basic metal frames.
 They’re just enough to get you around and are quite stylish too.
 A higher budget of $300 – $1000 will land you a decent aluminum or lighter metal bike, which is perfect for everyday riders.
 Their high-quality wheels, chains and pedals ensure that it lasts longer.
 If you can splurge over $1000, you’ll be able to get yourself some really light metal (like carbon or titanium) bikes, which are more rigorous and perfect for everyday use.
 They can even be used in small competitions.
 Nowadays, the options are so vast that you can even build your dream bike model by choosing from several sizes, colours, wheel types, etc.

 If you want a better bike than your budget allows you, second-hand bikes are a great alternative.
 You can usually get decent bikes that way, just make sure that you check them thoroughly before purchasing.